-"Source of wealth" The origins of a customer's financial standing or total net worth i.e. those activities which have generate a customer's funds and property as per section 4.13 of the AML/CFT Handbook.
+"Source of wealth" "Type of trust / foundation / company" The origins of a customer's financial standing or total net worth i.e. those activities which have generate a customer's funds and property as per section 4.13 of the AML/CFT Handbook.
+For example: private limited company, public limited company, limited partnership, discretionary trust, fixed interest trust, testamentary trust. accepting business should you have any doubt or queries about completing licer Certificate Forms.